aylkaraemi/LogsAnalysisProject/README.md

 # FSND - Logs Analysis

-Project for the Udacity Full Stack Nanodegree program.
+A project for the Udacity Full Stack Nanodegree program.

 The logs analysis program is a reporting tool that connects to the FSND sample database using Python 3, runs a series of SQL queries, then prints the results to the screen in an easy to read format.